shariqfarhan/EMLOV3/Assignment_16/Assignment/README.md

+# Deploying CLIP on Kubernetes

+This file talks about the steps to deploy the clip-classifier on kubernetes.
+We will be using minikube for this deployment.

+## Installation

-Install minikube on local system using the below command
+Install minikube on local system using the below command (For Mac)
 ```
 brew install minikube
 ```
+For Windows, you can follow the steps mentioned [here](https://minikube.sigs.k8s.io/docs/tutorials/wsl_docker_driver/Links to an external site.)

 If you have docker on local system then you can use Kubernetes using docker